Morning Keynote

 UW–Madison and Emory University, Author of The Big Picture: A Guide to Finding Your Purpose In Life

-Click on the image above to play an audio summary of this session, autogenerated by Google’s NotebookLM.
+The audio summary of this session was autogenerated by Google’s NotebookLM.

-Learn more about Christine’s session
+Learn more about this session

 and other upcoming opportunities with UWEBC